Ultrasounds & pregnancy

 Ultrasound by well-trained and experienced staff in an accredited hospital or diagnostic set up is safe.
 Accreditation should be done by the medical institution of the country confirming that the machinery used are safe and handled by well-trained staff.

 An ultrasound should be scheduled only when medically required.
 Any pregnancy will need two ultrasounds: one in the early trimester to confirm pregnancy and to mark the gestational age.
-The second would be between 18 to 20 weeks to check foetal development.
-Since it is non-invasive, the risk and side effects of repeated use on the mother or on the foetus is not completely known and therefore it is wise to get an ultrasound only when medically necessary.
+The second would be between 18 to 20 weeks to check fetal development.
+Since it is non-invasive, the risk and side effects of repeated use on the mother or on the fetus is not completely known and therefore it is wise to get an ultrasound only when medically necessary.